jeanadrien/evrythng-scala-sdk/README.md

 ### Structured API

-Instead of building the _endpoint_ urls and give the possibily wrong json Type, you can use the structured API which build the `EvtRequest` with the correct url and type parameters.
+Instead of building the _endpoint_ urls and possibly provides wrong json Type, you can use the structured API which builds the `EvtRequest` with the correct url type parameters.
 Each endpoints can be constructed by a natural method chaining, following the API endpoint structure.

 * E.g. to access `/thngs/<id>/properties`